Exponential self-similar mixing by incompressible flows: Scaling analysis in a quasi-self-similar construction

-For $x \not \in \Qone$ we set both $u$ and $\rho$ equal to zero.
+For $x \not \in \Qone$, we set both $u$ and $\rho$ equal to zero.

-We stress that, in this construction (as well as in the one in the iterative step below), the resulting field is divergence-free, but it does not necessarily have Sobolev regularity as the derivative may jump at the boundary of the patch.
-In what follows, we will {\em assume} the needed regularity (see Assumption \ref{ass3} below).
-We will prove later that this assumption is satisfied in the example we give in Section \ref{snake}.
+We stress that, in this step (as well as in the iterative step below), the resulting field is divergence-free, but it does not necessarily have Sobolev regularity, since the derivative may jump at the boundary of the patch.
+In what follows, we will temporarily {\em assume} the needed regularity (see Assumption~\ref{ass3} below), and show afterwards that it is, in fact, fulfilled for the specific example in~Section~\ref{snake}.